HomeWeight Loss

 Weight Loss Consultation

-Weight Loss Tips
+Weight Loss

 It is no secret that large parts of the developed world have populations which are becoming overweight or obese.
 The UK is no exception, with around 60% of the population carrying more weight than recommended.

-Within these figures approximately 23% of women in the UK are obese – topping the European league table of fattest nations.
-Men in the UK are not much better with around 22% of them being obese, only just behind Malta which tops this table.
+Within these figures, approximately 23% of women in the UK are obese, topping the European league table of fattest nations.
+Men in the UK are not much better, with around 22% of them being obese, only just behind Malta, which tops this table.
 It is currently forecast that half of the UK population will be obese in 25 years if current trends continue.

 Free Weight Loss Consultation

 Most people are looking for a weight loss plan that will allow them to lose weight as quickly as possible.
-Usually a dramatic and rapid weight loss is not in the best interest of overweight patients as it leads to a unsustainable weight loss, with all the pounds piling back on almost as quickly as they came off.
+Usually, a dramatic and rapid weight loss is not in the best interest of overweight patients as it leads to unsustainable weight loss, with all the pounds piling back on almost as quickly as they came off.

-The Online Clinic offers a free weight loss consultation with a registered doctor and we may be prepared to prescribe weight loss tablets that can increase your chances of losing weight.
+The Online Clinic offers a free weight loss consultation with a registered doctor, and we may be prepared to prescribe weight loss tablets that can increase your chances of losing weight.

 Free Online Assessment Quick and Without Obligation